-Canada Post and APOC agree to defer negotiations until 2026 A joint message from Canada Post and the Association of Postal Officials of Canada Canada Post and the Association of Postal Officials of Canada (APOC) have agreed to defer negotiations on a new collective agreement until March 1, 2026.
-This will help provide stability and […]
+A joint message from Canada Post and the Association of Postal Officials of Canada Canada Post and the Association of Postal Officials of Canada (APOC) will be resuming formal collective bargaining beginning March 24, 2026.

 We’ve released five guiding principles that outline our commitments to employees, customers and all Canadians, as we transform the company